Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Andr{\'a}s Gily{\'e}n for his manuscript about VLLL and letting us know the problem whether Shearer's bound is tight for QLLL.
+We are grateful to Andr{\'a}s Gily{\'e}n for his manuscript about VLLL and telling us the problem whether Shearer's bound is tight for QLLL.
 We also thank the anonymous referees for their valuable comments.

-Kun He, Qian Li and Xiaoming Sun's work was supported in part by the National Natural Science Foundation of China Grants No. 61433014, 61832003, 61761136014, 61872334, 61801459, the 973 Program of China Grant No. 2016YFB1000201, and the Strategic Priority Research Program of Chinese Academy of Sciences Grant No. XDB28000000.
-Jiapeng Zhang's work was supported by NSF grant CCF-1614023. \begin{appendix}